Ho Chi Minh City's Coolest Places for Backpackers

-The mighty Ho Chi Minh City, formerly known as Saigon before the Vietnam war, is t he biggest city in Vietnam and the most historically rich.
+The mighty Ho Chi Minh City, formerly known as Saigon before the Vietthewar, is the biggest city in Vietnam and the most historically rich.

 Famous for its cafe culture, intensely strong coffee, traditional noodle soups, pork rolls and rowdy nightlife, this city is not one to miss!

 Most Asian cities like Bangkok and Dempassur have similarities but this rich, fastly developing city is like no other.
 So, how to wander Ho Chi Minh like a boss?

 Arriving in Ho Chi Minh City